-IMPORTANT: Failure to comply with the requirements stipulated in this manual can result in component failure which will VOID THE WARRANTY.
+IMPORTANT: Failure to comply with the requirements stipulated in this manual can result in component failure, which will VOID THE WARRANTY.

-NOTE: The ADS-75 is manufactured with a pneumatic (piston) damper system which requires an external supply of air (80 PSI +/- 10 PSI).
+NOTE: The ADS-75D is manufactured with a pneumatic (piston) damper system, which requires an external supply of air (80 PSI +/- 10 PSI [5.51bars +/- 0.68 bars]).